 4. Use Splash Blocks at the End of Downspouts

-Splash blocks help to protect your lawn from damage as water flows out of the gutter drainage system.
+Splash blocks (also called gutter splash guards) help to protect your lawn from damage as water flows out of the gutter drainage system.
 They connect to the bottom of your gutters and collect water that would otherwise pool at your home’s foundation.

 They’re beneficial if you often experience heavy downpours or to prevent mold and fungus infestation caused by a buildup of water.